vijayrajpanchall/Rust_Learnings/README.md

 # Rust Learning

-This repository contains information and resources for learning Rust programming language.
+Welcome to the Rust Learning repository!
+Here you'll find everything you need to get started with Rust programming language.

 ## Why Rust

-- High-level language features without performance penalties.
+- **Performance with Simplicity**: Enjoy high-level language features without sacrificing performance.
-- Program behaviors can be enforced at compile time, enhancing program reliability.
+- **Enhanced Reliability**: Enforce program behaviors at compile time for enhanced reliability.
-- Built-in dependency management, similar to npm.
+- **Built-in Dependency Management**: Similar to npm, Rust offers seamless dependency management.
-- Quickly growing ecosystem of libraries.
+- **Growing Ecosystem**: Benefit from a rapidly expanding collection of libraries.
-- Friendly and welcoming developer community.
+- **Supportive Community**: Join a friendly and welcoming developer community.

-## Technical Rust Goodies

-### First-Class Multithreading

-- **Multithreading:** Multithreading in programming is like being a master chef who can multitask effortlessly, preparing multiple dishes simultaneously.
-It allows programs to divide their workload into independent threads, improving performance by executing tasks concurrently.
-However, proper synchronization is necessary to avoid conflicts and ensure smooth cooperation among threads.
-- Compiler error to improperly access shared data.

-### Type System

-- Can uncover bugs at compile time.
+## Helpful VS Code Extensions

+Enhance your Rust development experience with these VS Code extensions:
+- **rust-analyzer**
-- Makes refactoring simple.
+- **CodeLLDB**
-- Reduces the number of tests needed.

-### Module System

-- Makes code separation simple.

-### Adding a Dependency

-- Adding a dependency is only one line in a config file.

-### Tooling

-- Generate docs, lint code, auto format.

-### Rust is Different by Design

-- "Clean slate" approach.
+- **toml**

-- Important because of subtle language differences between Rust and others.
-- Helps facilitate learning Rust.
-- Plenty of coding exercises for becoming familiar with Rust code.
+## Understanding Variables

+In Rust, variables are powerful tools for managing data:

+- **Temporary Memory**: Assign data to temporary memory locations for efficient memory management.
+- **Type Flexibility**: Variables can hold values of any type.
+- **Immutability**: Variables are immutable by default, meaning they cannot be changed after assignment.
+However, they can be marked as mutable for flexibility.
+  - *Constants*: Immutable by default, constants provide a reliable way to store unchanging values.
+  - *Shadowing*: Declare a new variable with the same name as a previous one, allowing transformations while maintaining immutability.

+Remember, shadowing differs from mutability as it provides safety against accidental reassignment without using the `let` keyword, ensuring code reliability.

 ## Data Types
 - Memory only stores binary data.
   - Anything can be represented in binary.
 - Program determines what the binary represents.
 - Basic types that are universally useful are provided by the language.

-## Variables
+  - Boolean
+  - Integer
+  - Double / Float
+  - character
+  - String

 ## Functions